daniel-schroeder-dev/m11-transcrypt/README.md

 python -m http.server
 ```

 You should be able to navigate to `http://localhost:8000/index.html` and see the output from `index.py`.
 Everytime you make a change in `index.py`, you need to run the `build.py` script.
-Change the shebang to point to your Python's vevn interpreter.
+Change the shebang to point to your Python's venv interpreter.

 On my system, it's this: